so-w-on/so-w-on.github.io/_posts/2023-07-09-Buffer Overflow.md

 # Use Cases:
 A buffer Overflow is very useful in diverting the program's normal execution flow.

-Careful Calculations go into play when trying to make a buffer overflow useful, that is because if we overwrite the EIP/RIP register (which supposedly holds the next address to be executed) with random characters, we will run into a segmentation fault, since the "address" in the EIP/RIP register doesn't point to anything readable and/or executable.
+Careful Calculations go into play when trying to make a buffer overflow useful, that is because if we overwrite the EIP/RIP register (which supposedly holds the next address to be executed) with random characters, we will run into a segmentation fault, since the new "address" in the EIP/RIP register doesn't point to anything readable and/or executable.

-That is why we need to carefully craft our payload (user-input), so we can put the address of a certain pre-existing function that we want to run in the EIP, or we can make the EIP point to a shellcode we provide as part of the buffer.
+That is why we need to carefully craft our payload (user-input), so we can put the address of a certain pre-existing function that we want to run in the EIP/RIP, or we can make the EIP/RIP point to a shellcode we provide as part of the buffer.

 Below we can see both the payload (user-input) that lets us do these modifications and how that changes the stack and the code execution flow.

-## Ret2win : Buffer Overflow to execute a win() pre-existing function:
+## Ret2win : Buffer Overflow to execute a, "win()", pre-existing function:

 ## Classic Buffer Overflow :